Justice Department Appoints Former FBI Director Robert Mueller As Special Counsel For Russia Investigation

 If anything it gives those Republicans the ammunition they need in the midterms to convince their constituents that they don't like Trump and are trying to stop him when they can but they aren't as crazy

-Tell your friends and family (Score:2)
+Tell your friends and family (Score:1)

 Re: (Score:2)